Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 - :point_right: If you are using [multiple regions](#different-topologiesdomains) you may also configure the appropriate region to restrict the data of the Admin-Node-Manager to the correct regional data.
 E.g.: `REGION=US`.
 - :point_right: Please remember to copy the changed Admin-Node-Manager configuration from the Policy-Studio project folder (path on Linux: `/home/<user>/apiprojects/\<project-name\>`) back to the ANM folder (`\<install-dir\>/apigateway/conf/fed`).
 Then restart the ANM.

+If you would like to learn more about the imported policy, please [click here](nodemanager).

 <p align="right"><a href="#table-of-content">Top</a></p>

 ### Traffic-Monitor for API-Manager Users